Constance Worth: Film career in Australia

 Jocelyn Howarth and Nancy Bird Walton, ca. 1932 – by unknown photographer.

 Her film debut was in the title role in the Cinesound movie The Squatter's Daughter (1933), produced and directed by Ken G. Hall.
 Hall claimed Howarth's first screen test showed "light and shade, good diction, no accent and (that) she undoubtedly could act with no sign of the self-consciousness which almost always characterised the amateur."
 The film was a financial success.

 In August 1933 Cinesound put her under an 18-month contract, a rarity at the time.

 In late 1933, Smith's Weekly raved enthusiastically about the young actress; "Young Joy Howarth who leapt into publicity when she became the Squatter's Daughter a few months ago, is just the big hit nowadays...."
-Filmink called her "raw but great fun."

 She had a supporting role in Hall's next film, The Silence of Dean Maitland (1934), which was also a box-office success.

 In June 1934 she signed a contract with J.C.
 Williamson Ltd for whom she appeared on stage in The Wind and the Rain by Merton Hodge.
 Howarth toured in the play in Melbourne, Sydney and Brisbane.